 - Make sure to visit a dental specialist every six months.

 No matter how careful we are, one or several of our teeth become hypersensitive.
 In this case, the best course of action would be to refer to a dental specialist.
-Otherwise, you can use special toothpastes that prevent hypersensitivity and pain, as well as fluoride gel which strengthens the enamel and reduces hypersensitivity.
+Otherwise, thankfully, there is a variety of special toothpastes at your disposal.
+These toothpastes work towards preventing hypersensitivity and pain.
+As well as fluoride gel which strengthens the enamel and reduces hypersensitivity.

 Treatment of Tooth Sensitivity